mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09bf_u0981.abvs has a counter-clockwise outer contour

 * u09c0 (U+09C0) has a counter-clockwise outer contour

 * u09c0_u0981.abvs has a counter-clockwise outer contour

-* u09c0_u0981.abvs has a counter-clockwise outer contour

-* u09c0_u0981.abvs has a counter-clockwise outer contour